chandrakanth17/new-docs.gocd.org/content/configuration/configuration_reference.md

 Specifies when a task should be allowed to run.
 Multiple conditions may be defined for each task.

 A running job on an agent has two possible states: passed or failed.
-A job starts in the state “passed”.
-If any task fails, it transitions to the state “failed”.
+A job starts in the state "passed".
+If any task fails, it transitions to the state "failed""".

-A task can specify any of three possible runif filters: 'passed', 'failed' or 'any'. (‘passed’ is the default)
+A task can specify any of three possible runif filters: 'passed', 'failed' or 'any'. ('passed' is the default)

 ### Attributes